NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Obsidian Shale Beast.md

     desc: "  An obsidian shale beast's hide is made of brittle obsidian, which has Hardness.
 This Hardness reduces any damage it takes by an amount equal to the Hardness.
 Once an obsidian shale beast is reduced to less than half its Hit Points, or immediately upon being damaged by a critical hit, its obsidian armor breaks, removing the beast's Hardness and reducing its Armor Class to 28."

   - name: "Thousand Cuts"
     desc: "  As long as the obsidian shale beast's Obsidian Armor is unbroken, any creature that hits the obsidian shale beast with an unarmed attack, tries to Grapple it, or otherwise touches the obsidian shale beast is slashed by its razor-sharp carapace.
-The creature takes 3d6 slashing damage (basic Reflex save; on a critical failure, the creature also takes 1d6 bleed damage)."
+The creature takes 3d6 slashing damage (DC 26 basic Reflex save; on a critical failure, the creature also takes 1d6 bleed damage)."

 attacks:
   - name: ""